slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 10.10.14.23 - - [14/Apr/2019:21:38:00 -0400] "GET /index.php?id=25'%20union%20select%20all%20%22invalid'%20union%20select%20all%20'/home/guly/user.txt%22%20--%20- HTTP/1.1" 200 398 "-" "python-requests/2.18.4"
 ```

 I control the `User-Agent` header so I can potentially inject PHP code in the access logs and trigger it by making a request to the log file using the LFI from the SQL injection.
-After some trial and error I found that we can inject any PHP code we want in the `User-Agent` header and that the `system` function is not disabled.
+After some trial and error I find that Iwe can inject any PHP code I want in the `User-Agent` header and that the `system` function is not disabled.
 To make sure I don't end up with too much PHP statements in the access logs and kill the box, I reset the content of the access log file every time I run a command.

 Here's the script I made to execute commands.
 I could have put more regex in there to clean up the output a bit more but that'll do for now.